lemonadejs/data-grid/README.md

 ### Usage

-There is two ways to instantiate a DataGrid, Programatically or Dinamically
+There are two ways to instantiate a Data Grid, Programmatically or Dynamically

-#### Programatically
+#### Programmatically

-Create an instance of the data grid by providing the DOM element and the **_options_** object.
+Create an instance of the data grid by providing the DOM element, and the **_options_** object.

 ```html
 <div id="root"></div>